Kėdainiai: Culture

 The Kėdainiai Regional Museum, established in 1922, now operates four branches: a Multicultural Centre, the mausoleum of the Dukes Radziwill, the house of Juozas Paukštelis, and the Museum of Wooden Sculptures of V.Ulevičius.

 Since the city is known as the cucumber capital of Lithuania, it sponsors an annual cucumber festival.

-In 2013, the band Bastille shot a music video for their single "Things We Lost in the Fire" in the location.
+In 2013, the band Bastille shot a music video for their single "Things We Lost in the Fire" in Kėdainiai.

 A small Polish minority of 329 (0,61%) people live in Kėdainiai district municipality, but only 30 people participate in Stowarzyszenie Polaków Kiejdan (The Kėdainiai Polish Association), the elder people; their cultural activities involve public celebrations of Polish Day of Independence and Day of the Constitution of Third of May, as well as organizing a festival of Polish culture.
-Since 1994 a School of Polish Language exists.
+Since 1994, the Kėdainiai Polish Language School operates here.